 We start every child with a comprehensive evaluation.
 Evaluations show us where the root of the problem lies and how serious the problem is.
-They also help us get to know your little one so that if treatment is necessary, we can better personalize the treatment plan.
+They also help us get to know your child so that if treatment is necessary, we can better personalize the treatment plan.

-Before your initial appointment with us, there are a few forms to fill out regarding your child’s overall health, symptoms and areas of concern.
-PLEASE NOTE: We do not accept Insurance.
+Before your initial appointment with us, there are a few forms to fill out on our secure client portal regarding your child’s overall health, symptoms, and areas of concern.

 On your first visit, you’ll meet one of our speech-language pathologists, who will perform your child’s evaluation.
 Be prepared to discuss your child’s condition and symptoms at length.
 After reviewing the child’s complete medical history, we’ll start the evaluation.
 We go out of our way to keep testing simple and pleasant for children.
 Young children’s evaluations will involve lots of playtime!